 FPIES is another type of food allergy.
 It most often affects young infants.
 Symptoms usually don’t appear for two or more hours.
 Symptoms include vomiting, which starts about 2 hours or later after eating the food causing the condition.
 This condition can also cause diarrhea and failure to gain weight or height.
 Once the infant stops eating the food causing the allergy, the symptoms go away.
 Rarely, severe vomiting and diarrhea can occur which can lead to dehydration and even shock.
 Shock occurs when the body is not getting enough blood flow.
 Emergency treatment for severe symptoms must occur right away at a hospital.
 The foods most likely to cause a reaction are dairy, soy, rice, oat, barley, green beans, peas, sweet potatoes, squash and poultry.

-Allergic proctocolitis is an allergy to formula or breast milk.
+Allergic proctocolitis is an allergy to cow's milk or soy proteins found formula or breast milk.
 This condition inflames the lower part of the intestine.
 It affects infants in their first year of life and usually ends by age 1 year.

 The symptoms include blood-streaked, watery and mucus-filled stools.
 Infants may also develop green stools, diarrhea, vomiting, anemia (low blood count) and fussiness.
 When properly diagnosed, symptoms resolve once the offending food(s) are removed from the diet.